jvmahon/homebridge-hubitat/README.md

 * Tap Done and you are finished with the App configuration.
 * Go into the newly added Maker API app
 * Select the devices you would like to have available via HomeKit
+* Scroll down below the list of selected devices and you'll find a "Get All Devices with Full Details" URL.
+Right-click and copy this.
+This is the "MakerAPI" URL that you'll need in the next step!

 Select "Done" to save the MakerAPI configuration.